 Could you give us a little brief about yourself ?
 Where do you come from?
 What’s your background?

 My name is Hilal, I am 26 years old, I come from Lyon in France.
 I studied law in different places: in Lyon, Aix en Provence and Toulouse.
-I have down a 6-month end-of-study internship in Manila (Philipines) in French wine Import, as their wine is not their strong point there (laugh).
-I was happy to come to Bruxelles but I miss the Philippines weather!
-And now I am doing a VIE as a compliance officer in Euler Hermes.
+For my MBA, I have done a 6-month end-of-study internship in Manila (The Philipines) in a French wine Import firm, as their wine is not their strong point there (laugh).
+I was happy to come to Brussels but I miss the Filipino weather!
+Currently, I am doing a VIE as a compliance analyst in Euler Hermes part of Allianz company.

 What kind of accommodation were you looking for before your arrival and how did you choose Cohabs?

-Honestly, I wanted to live in a shared flat or house directly because I didn’t know anyone in Brussels.
-During my research, I visited 3 classic collocations and the funny thing is, I only saw a picture of the Cinema room of Botanique before visiting it!
-I did not expect this house, this design and as they were a lot of men they wanted a girl so it was perfect timing!
+Honestly, I wanted to live in a shared flat or house from the beginning because I didn’t know anyone in Brussels and I wanted to meet people.
+During my research, I visited 3 classic shared house and the funny thing is, I only saw a picture of the Cinema room of Botanique before visiting it, it looks so cozy and chill!
+I did not expect this house, this design, and 15 roommates!
+And as they were looking for a woman to keep balance in the house it was perfect timing for me.

 How would you describe your roommates?